Degree Programs

 Bachelor of Science Degree

-This degree can be earned in the following areas: aerospace engineering, applied mathematics, architectural engineering, biological sciences, business and management systems, ceramic engineering, chemical engineering, chemistry, civil engineering, computer engineering, computer science, economics, education, electrical engineering, engineering management, English and technical communication, environmental engineering, environmental science, geological engineering, geology and geophysics, history, information science and technology, mechanical engineering, metallurgical engineering, mining engineering, nuclear engineering, petroleum engineering, philosophy, physics, and psychology.
+This degree can be earned in the following areas: aerospace engineering, architectural engineering, biological sciences, biomedical engineering, business and management systems, ceramic engineering, chemical engineering, chemistry, civil engineering, computer engineering, computer science, economics, education, electrical engineering, engineering management, English and technical communication, environmental engineering, environmental sciences, geological engineering, geology and geophysics, information science and technology, mathematics, mechanical engineering, metallurgical engineering, mining engineering, nuclear engineering, petroleum engineering, physics, and psychology.

 Accreditation